Commercial property management insurance matched to your portfolio

 Professional Liability / E&O

-CAM disputes and lease errors are the highest-frequency claims in commercial PM, making E&O non-negotiable from day one.
+CAM disputes and lease errors generate the most claims in commercial PM.
+Non-negotiable from day one.

 Workers Compensation

-Mandatory in most states once you have on-site maintenance or janitorial staff on payroll.
+Mandatory in most states once you have maintenance or janitorial staff on payroll.

 Umbrella / Excess Liability